 If one of our employees is involved in an incident where exposure to bloodborne pathogens may have occurred, there are two (2) things that we immediately focus our efforts on:

 Reporting and Treatment Procedure: See Accident Reporting in the Safety Manual for more information.

 The Safety Committee investigates exposure incidents that occur in our facility.
 This investigation involves gathering the following information:

-After this information is gathered, it is evaluated, a then a written report of the incident and its causes is prepared.
+After this information is gathered, it is evaluated, then the incident and its causes, is documented in the Safety Committee minutes.
 Recommendations are made for avoiding similar incidents in the future.

 In order to make sure that our employees receive the best and most timely treatment if an exposure to bloodborne pathogens should occur, our facility has set up a comprehensive post-exposure evaluation and follow-up process.
 This process is overseen by the following departments:

 We recognize that much of the information involved in this process must remain confidential, and we will do everything possible to protect the privacy of the people involved.